paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 **(d) Repayment plans**

-(1) **Design and selection** — Consistent with criteria established by the Secretary, the Secretary shall offer a borrower of a loan made under this part a variety of plans for repayment of such loan, including principal and interest on the loan.
+(1) **Design and selection** — Consistent with criteria established by the Secretary, the Secretary shall offer a borrower of a loan made under this part before July 1, 2026, who has not received a loan made under this part on or after July 1, 2026, a variety of plans for repayment of such loan, including principal and interest on the loan.
 The borrower shall be entitled to accelerate, without penalty, repayment on the borrower’s loans under this part.
 The borrower may choose—

   (A) a standard repayment plan, consistent with subsection (a)(1) of this section and with [section 1078(b)(9)(A)(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1078/b/9/A/i&num=0&edition=prelim);